 In India, diabetic foot care is the most ignored aspect of diabetes.
-The problem occurs when any people walk barefoot due to social, religious, or economic compulsions.
-Shens Hospital provides the best diabetic foot care in Chennai.
+The problem occurs when people walk barefoot due to social, religious, or economic compulsions.
+Shens Hospital is one of the best diabetic foot care hospital in Chennai.

 It is estimated that about 90% of diabetic patients in our country do not seek medical guidance in treating the feet, or they usually approach alternative medicine prescribers which highly worsens by a delay in getting it treated.

-Diabetic foot ulcers are wounds which occur in the feet of an individual with diabetes mellitus.
+Diabetic foot ulcers are wounds that occur in the feet of an individual with diabetes mellitus.
 About 15% of all diabetics are prone to foot ulcers.
 This can highly prevent major complications which may lead to loss of the limb.
-Our best diabetic foot care hospital in Chennai can make the ulcers treatable and curable with appropriate medical attention.
+We can make ulcers treatable and curable with appropriate medical attention at the early stage.

 Why Shens Hospital?

-We are equipped with all the medical experts that include the diabetologist, plastic surgeon, orthopaedic surgeon, vascular surgeon, anaesthetists along with technicians and staff collaborate under one roof to provide a comprehensive care for the diabetic foot care.
+We are equipped with all the medical experts that include the diabetologist, plastic surgeon, orthopaedic surgeon, vascular surgeon, anesthetists along with technicians and staff collaborate under one roof to provide comprehensive care for diabetic foot care.

 At Shens Hospital, we follow a multidisciplinary approach for diabetic foot care with a wide spectrum of treating the simplest to the most complicated wounds which require microsurgical reconstruction.

 Why is diabetic foot care important?